-- #1 Provide a greater voice for our clients to advocate, increasing understanding of poverty and what we do. - #2 Re-assess how we attract and educate our Board members and Councils to best serve the agency. - #3 Continue building our relationships/partnerships with our key stakeholders to help us address our greatest customer needs. - #4 Continue to outreach and educate the community.
+Provide a greater voice for our clients to advocate, increasing understanding of poverty and what we do.

+Re-assess how we attract and educate our Board members and Councils to best serve the agency.

+Continue building our relationships/partnerships with key stakeholders to help us address our greatest customer needs.

+Continue to conduct outreach and educate communities.